Liège Medal

-The Liège Medal (Médaille de Liège, Medaille van Luik) was an unofficial World War I campaign medal issued by the Belgian city of Liège to its 1914 defenders against the German invaders.
+The Liège Medal (Médaille de Liège, Medaille van Luik) was an unofficial World War I bronze campaign medal issued by the Belgian city of Liège to its 1914 defenders against the German invaders.
 It was first issued in April 1920 during a large ceremony presided by the Duke of Brabant (the future King Leopold III) and Lieutenant General the Count Gérard-Mathieu Leman, military commander of the defence of Liège during the battle which raged from the 5th to the 16th of August 1914.
 The stubborn defence of the city forced the Germans to bring in specialised extra heavy artillery to take on the city fortifications.

 Statute

 The Liège Medal was awarded to the military defenders of the city of Liège who took part in the Battle of Liège.
 It was also later awarded to residents of the city of Liège who were condemned to imprisonment by a German tribunal following the battle and received the Political Prisoners' Medal.

 Although unofficial in nature being bestowed by the city of Liège and not the state, such was the national pride and prestige surrounding the valiant 1914 defence of the city that the medal was allowed for wear on the military uniform.